brightspot/react-examples/brightspot-routing/README.md

 }
 ```

 With the view models updated, the React app can fetch the URL path metadata alongside the normal content fields.
-The app checks the React URL path against the returned content's directory data.
+The app checks the React URL path against the returned content's paths.
 If it finds that the React URL path refers to a redirect, it routes the app to the content's permalink path.

-This example only checks the directory data for redirects, but could be set to behave differently for each URL path type.
+This example only checks the URL paths for redirects, but could be set to behave differently for each URL path type.

 [Content.tsx](./app/src/components/Content.tsx)